ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     LIMIT @__p_0 OFFSET @__p_0
 ```

-Again, without a lot of effort we were able to create a powerful GraphQL server with advanced filter and paging capabilities by just writing basically one line of code with lots of attributes on top of that.
+Again, without a lot of effort we were able to create a powerful GraphQL server with advanced filter and pagination capabilities by just writing basically one line of code with lots of attributes on top of that.

 ```csharp
 using System.Linq;